 #4 Updated by Sébastien LEFEUVRE about 6 years ago

 I attach below the files updated that fix the bug of attach/detach NIC for each VMs using OpenVswitch Driver refer to https://forum.opennebula.org/t/how-to-manage-openvswitch-flows-with-opennebula/701.

-#5 Updated by Jaime Melis almost 6 years ago
+#5 Updated by Jaime Melis about 6 years ago

 - Status changed from Pending to Closed